MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-query-set.md

 ## Prerequisites

-* PowerBI premium subscription
+* Power BI premium subscription
 * Workspace
-* Kusto database with data
+* Kusto table with data

 ## Create a new query set